lukewoods876tech/startup/notes.md

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.

-## React Part 2: Reactivity

-Working with React's reactivity features was a significant learning experience.
-Here are my key takeaways:

-1. **State Management**
-   - Learned to use useState for managing component-level state
-   - Implemented useContext for global state management (ZooContext)
-   - Discovered the importance of immutable state updates
-   - Managed complex state for animal lists and user authentication

-2. **Component Communication**
-   - Used props for parent-child data flow
-   - Implemented context for sharing state across components
-   - Created custom events for specific interactions
-   - Learned about lifting state up when needed

-3. **Local Storage Integration**
-   - Implemented persistent storage for user preferences
-   - Stored zoo layouts and animal data
-   - Managed authentication state across page refreshes
-   - Learned to sync state with localStorage using useEffect

-4. **Form Handling**
-   - Created controlled components for form inputs
-   - Implemented image preview functionality
-   - Managed form submission and validation
-   - Learned about React's synthetic events

-5. **Custom Hooks**
-   - Created reusable logic with custom hooks
-   - Implemented hooks for animal data management
-   - Built authentication hooks for login/logout
-   - Learned about hook composition and rules

-The most challenging part was managing state across components while keeping the code organized and maintainable.
-The ZooContext implementation helped solve this by providing a central state management solution.

-Key lessons:
-- Always use state for values that change over time
-- Keep components focused and single-responsibility
-- Use appropriate hooks for different use cases
-- Consider performance implications of state updates
-- Implement proper error handling and loading states
+## React Part 2: Advanced Features

+I implemented several new features in my zoo application:

+1. **Animal Management System**
+   - Added weight tracking for each animal
+   - Implemented feeding mechanism that increases animal weight
+   - Created euthanization functionality for removing animals
+   - Built a responsive card-based display system

+2. **State Management Learnings**
+   - Used React Context (ZooContext) for global state management
+   - Implemented localStorage persistence for animal data
+   - Learned about state immutability and proper update patterns
+   - Managed complex state with multiple user interactions

+3. **Component Communication**
+   - Used context providers for sharing data
+   - Implemented event handlers for user interactions
+   - Created reusable components with props
+   - Learned about component lifecycle with useEffect

+4. **Key Technical Learnings**
+   - State updates must be immutable
+   - Context provides clean solution for global state
+   - localStorage requires JSON serialization
+   - React's useState and useEffect are powerful tools
+   - Component reusability improves code maintenance

+5. **Challenges Overcome**
+   - Managing complex state updates
+   - Implementing proper data persistence
+   - Creating responsive design for all screen sizes
+   - Handling multiple user interactions

 ## React Router Implementation Notes